 As you’re crossing the river

 18 thousand times there are a few parts of the trail that are straight up dangerous.
 The first part that made us legitimately fear for our safety comes after the fourth bridge and is a steep downhill that is akin to a mud slide (but not the fun sexy college kind, unfortunately.
 Although we tried to look as sexy as possible while slipping and falling).
 This short 50 meter stretch took us ages, because we had to carefully audition each step, like an old lady with a recently broken hip.
 To make matters worse, this stretch is uncharacteristically devoid of tall rocks to stand on (or perhaps they were just too deep mud to find).
-And as if the trail wanted to really stick it to us for thinking we could handle the Valle de Cocora hike, there’s a handrail … but it has ZERO support bars.
+And as if the trail wanted to really stick it to us for thinking we could handle the Valle de Cocora hike, there’s a handrail … but it was built without supports.
 So it might as well be a garden hose.
 Thanks so much for this floppy railing, menacing mud-jungle.
 We get it, we’re totally out of our league.

 millionth seventh “bridge,” you’ll reach the La Montana junction.
 If you have time, take the right to Acaime, which is about 1km away.